 Cons: This hiring strategy is not one you can depend on.
 There’s no guarantee that employees will provide a steady stream of referrals.

-4. Recruiting Agency
+4. Recruiting agency

 For many looking to hire a chef for a restaurant, the time commitment is daunting.
 Outsourcing the candidate search is one way to relieve this burden.
-A recruiting agency works your behalf, uncovering candidates that match your criteria.
+A recruiting agency works on your behalf, uncovering candidates that match your criteria.

 There are certain instances in which hiring a recruiting agency may be a wise decision.
 For instance, restaurants that lack a dedicated HR manager can rely on recruiters’ services at an agency.

 Enlisting the help of a recruiting agency allows you to focus on other restaurant areas that need attention.
 However, it is not a fully hands-off process.
-You will still conduct interviews, extend offers and onboard new employees.
+You will still conduct interviews, extend offers, and onboard new employees.

 Cons: The process does not offer a quick turnaround time.
 After browsing agencies and settling on one, you’ll need to be onboarded as a client before the job search begins.
 After that, candidate searches can take weeks or longer.